 Records of today´s activities will become historical archives for the future.
-Here are few examples of Tamil activities captured at Norwegian public platforms.
-Even though there are limited Tamil activities performed at Norwegian public platforms, it has a system that automatically captures records and generates historical archive.
-In contrast, there are overwhelming Tamil activities at private platforms.
+Here are a few examples of Tamil activities captured on Norwegian public platforms.
+Even though there are limited Tamil activities performed at Norwegian public platforms, it has a system that automatically captures records and generates historical archives.
+In contrast, there are overwhelming Tamil activities on private platforms.
 Unfortunately, because of the lack of an archive system, these activities get lost from any documentation or archive.
 And therefore no archive to preserve.

 In the activities, these women have taken various roles in different kinds of projects.
 These projects have contributed to creating a collaborated Norwegian-Tamil society by preserving Tamil culture and respecting Norwegian culture.

-So, the existence of record-keeping and archive system makes the major difference in survival of historical and cultural heritage for the future.
-The organisation archive is the one that can protect the continuity of the history of it´s surrounded society.
+So, the existence of record-keeping and archive systems makes a major difference in the survival of historical and cultural heritage for the future.
+The organisation archive is the one that can protect the continuity of the history of its surrounded society.

 “The process of gathering the archival materials of an organisation is a job for the current committee.
 But giving the appropriate cooperation in the collection process is the responsibility of all former and contemporary members who hold the archival documents.
 Hence, those archival materials are properties of the organisation and the historical and cultural heritage of a society.
 It can be a consolation that this situation is also common for Norwegian voluntary organisations.
 Please do not forget that isolated archives at homes with no public access and use are equivalent to lost archive.”